rohitahuja/django-bytesize-template/README.md

     $ heroku config:set APP_SECRET=<APP_SECRET>

 Add the products Messenger and Webhooks.
-On the Webhooks tab, create a New Subscription with the Callback URL as `http://<your-heroku-subdomain>.herokuapp.com/webhook/` and the Verify Token as one that you can configure on Heroku as the environment variable "VERIFY_TOKEN" on Heroku, or "yeezyyeezywhatsgood" by default.
+On the Webhooks tab, create a New Subscription with the Callback URL as `http://<your-heroku-subdomain>.herokuapp.com/webhook/` and the Verify Token as one that you can set on Heroku as the environment variable "VERIFY_TOKEN" on Heroku, or "yeezyyeezywhatsgood" by default.
 For Fields, check all the ones that begin with "message".

 On the Messenger tab, under "Webhooks", subscribe the webhook we just created to the page you want to connect your bot with.
 Also, under "Token Generation", generate a token for the page we're connecting the bot to and add it as an environment variable on Heroku: